 Is there anything else I should know?

-As usual, please turn off or silence any mobile devices during service.
+Turn off or silence mobile devices during service.
 If you are hard of hearing, we have amplification headphones available upon request.
 Please arrive early to request one and to get set up.

 Who can I contact if I have more questions?

 For general questions about our hours or services, you can call us at (773) 334-4661.
-For more in-depth questions about Buddhism, contact Bill, Vice President of Religious Affairs, at firstname.lastname@example.org.
+For more in-depth questions about Buddhism, contact Bill, Temple President, at firstname.lastname@example.org.
 Bill is often available after Sunday service at the book counter to answer questions.
 You can also send an inquiry via our Facebook page.